-Mach-NX devices have top-side markings as shown in the examples below, on the 484-Ball fcBGA package with LFMNX-50 device in Commercial Temperature in Speed Grade 5.
+Mach-NX devices have either of the top-side markings as shown in the examples below, on the 484-Ball fcBGA package with LFMNX-50 device in Commercial Temperature in Speed Grade 5.

 Figure 5.1.
 Top Marking Diagram

 Note: Markings are abbreviated for small packages.